switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts.md

 Initially, we'll load only a small amount of test data.
 Other download locations are available, but "download.geofabrik.de" has a wide range of options.
 In this example we'll download the data for Azerbaijan, which is about 32Mb.

 Browse to https://download.geofabrik.de/asia/azerbaijan.html and note the "This file was last modified" date (e.g. "2022-04-22T20:21:40Z").
-We'll need that later if we want to update the database with people's susbsequent changes to OpenStreetMap.
+We'll need that later if we want to update the database with people's subsequent changes to OpenStreetMap.
 Download it as follows:

     mkdir ~/data
     cd ~/data